kworkflow/kworkflow/documentation/man/features/kw-config.rst

 In case of any issue, you can try to enable the verbose option::

-  kw config --verbose kworkflow.alert vs
+  kw config --verbose notification.alert vs